 Use a flat-bottomed pole (for example, an old sawn-off spade handle) to mash the fruit and sieve the small ‘pips’ from the pulp.
 For a more complete description of how to do this, click here.

-Crab apple seed is quite simple to grow.
+Crab apple is quite simple to grow from seed.
 The extracted seed should be mixed with equal parts of peat-free compost or leafmould.
 For each handful of seeds add two or three handfuls of mixture.
 Moisten the mixture so that, when you squeeze a handful, only one or two drops of water escape between your knuckles.
 Place this mixture into a plastic bag and tie loosely.
 Put the bag into the vegetable compartment of the fridge (not in the freezer!).

 Leave in the fridge for about fourteen weeks.
 After ten weeks, check regularly for signs of growth.

 In early February the seeds are ready to sow.
 In a 1-litre pot sow two seeds and cover with 5mm of compost or grit.
 Firm gently and water.
 On a seedbed broadcast the seed, aiming for about 400 in each square metre.
 Firm with a roller or board to press the seed well into the soil.
 Cover with 5-10mm of grit.